 Roadiz can use an Apache Solr search-engine to index nodes-sources.
 Add this to your config/packages/roadiz_core.yaml to link your CMS to your Solr server:

 # config/packages/roadiz_core.yaml roadiz_core: solr: endpoint: localhost: host: "localhost" port: "8983" path: "/" core: "mycore" timeout: 3 username: "" password: ""

 Roadiz CLI command can easily handle Solr index.
 Just type

-./bin/roadiz solr:check to get
+./bin/console solr:check to get

 Roadiz uses Doctrine to map object entities to database tables.

-Roadiz uses Swift Mailer to send emails.
-This awesome library is built to enable different
+Roadiz uses Symfony Mailer to send emails.

 Pay attention that many external SMTP services (Mandrill, Mailjet…) only accept email from validated domains.